 Validate transactions and matchers

-Use the sandbox environment to quickly validate transactions and matchers without needing to deploy them to a virtual service environment and without the need to make API client calls.
+Use the sandbox mode to quickly validate transactions and matchers without needing to deploy them to a virtual service environment and without the need to make API client calls.
 You get immediate feedback in real-time, which simplifies debugging without deployment overhead.
 After the validation, you can save your changes from the sandbox to the transaction.

 Use case